cartesi/machine-emulator/README.md

 After building the emulator with coverage enable, you should run the following command.
 You need to specify the binaries test path using the `CARTESI_TESTS_PATH` variable.
-You also need to specify the directory containg the ROM, kernel and rootfs with the `CARTESI_IMAGES_PATH` variable.
+You also need to specify the directory containing the kernel and rootfs with the `CARTESI_IMAGES_PATH` variable.
 For instance:

 ```bash